Go strategy and tactics: Direction of play

 The direction of play is a higher level concept in the opening, relating to the efficiency of stones played on the board.
 This involves the important trade-off between overconcentration (korigatachi) and vagueness - between playing a move that accomplishes too little and a move that tries to accomplish too much.
 Additionally, the stones already played are taken into consideration.
 The players aim not only at making efficient new moves, but also at playing moves that heighten the value of their previous moves, and at achieving maximum harmony in a global sense.
 One must strive to make each stone played important and valuable, that is, utilize its aji, or potential, to the fullest extent possible.
 Thus, choosing the correct direction of play requires not only a deep understanding of the value of thickness, but also demands a good sense of positional judgment from the players.

 Endgame (yose)

 The endgame begins when large-scale contention over life and death, invasion, reduction etc. ends.
 Players then set about maximizing the boundaries of their territories while minimizing the opponent's territory.
 One must choose which of these moves is more urgent to play based not only on the points it may gain, but on whether that move is sente.
-Generally, in the endgame, all the major areas are staked out— however, there are still points to be made, as well as possible ways to reduce the opponent's territory.
-A simple example would be a move that is dame (neutral point for you), but when filled in, it is sente, requiring white to fill a stone in their territory to answer.
+Generally, in the endgame, all the major areas are staked out — however, there are still points to be made, as well as possible ways to reduce the opponent's territory.
+A simple example would be a move that is dame (neutral point), but when filled in, it is sente, requiring white to fill a stone in their territory to answer.
 It would be thus said this is 'a one-point reduction in sente.'